Maia language

-Maia (also spelled Maya) is a Papuan language spoken in the Madang Province of Papua New Guinea, and is a member of the Trans-New Guinea language family.
+Maia is a Papuan language spoken in the Madang Province of Papua New Guinea, and is a member of the Trans-New Guinea language family.
 It has a language endangerment status of 6a, which means that it is a vigorous and sustainable language spoken by all generations.
 According to a 2000 census, there are approximately 4,500 living speakers of the language, who are split between twenty-two villages in the Almani district of the Bogia sub-district.

 There are variations in the Maia spoken between villages, but they can be generally categorized into two primary dialects.
 Of these two dialects, the Main Dialect accounts for approximately three-fourths of speakers and the Southern Dialect accounts for the remaining one-fourth.
 Variations of the Main Dialect tend to be predictable with only minor variations in pronunciation.
 The information presented in this article is based on the Wagedav dialect, a sub-dialect of the Main Dialect spoken in the Wagedav village.

 Other names for the language are Banar, Pila, Saki, Suaro, Turutap, and Yakiba.